Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_03.md

 + internalized, exapted to second order thinking
 + alphabetic literacy
     + Greeks:
-        * add vowels
+        + add vowels
-        * standardize left-to right reading
+        + standardize left-to right reading
-        * --> more efficient, expansion of literacy
+        + more efficient, expansion of literacy
-        * enhanced distributed cognition, enhanced self-awareness
+        + enhanced distributed cognition, enhanced self-awareness
 + internalized into meta-cognition (awareness of our cognition) --> second order thoughts

 ### Changes in cognition

 + enhanced awareness of
     + self-correction/transcendence
     + our capacity for self deception, illusion
     + meaning making nature of cognition
     + responsibility for violence, chaos, suffering
     + how transformation of mind & heart alleviates suffering

 #### Changes in mythological framework

 + how people frame themselves and the world+ 'myth' used in the sense of:
-+ symbolic stories of perennial patterns that are always with us+ mythological is between literal and metaphorical
++ symbolic stories of perennial patterns that are always with us
++ mythological is between literal and metaphorical

-+ Bronze Age:
++ __Bronze Age__:
     + continuous cosmos, radical connectedness
     + continuity between the natural world and cultural/social world and divine world
     + difference are not in kind but power